calyx-servicios/grupopgk/analytic_account_payment/README.rst

 CALYX SERVICIOS S.A. is part of the PGK Consultores economic group, member of an important global network, a world organization.
 The PGK Consultores group is one of the 20 largest consultant-studios in Argentina with nearly 300 professionals.

-This module is part of the `Halpern-Masteragua <https://https://github.com/calyx-servicios/grupopgk>`_ project on GitHub.
+This module is part of the `Grupo PGK <https://github.com/calyx-servicios/grupopgk.git>`_ project on GitHub.